Autumn in Colorado Photography Workshop

 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that mornings and evenings can be very chilly in September; snow is a possibility.

 Equipment Recommendations: Bring all camera equipment including the camera's manual.
 We recommend using a polarizing filter with many photographs on this workshop.
-Andy now combines images of various exposures in post processing.
+Andy combines images of various exposures in post processing.
 Andy will be happy to teach participants his field and post processing techniques for doing so (requires a cable release with some cameras).
 To receive post processing assistance please bring your laptop with Photoshop installed.

 A lens range from 28 mm to 400 mm after the lens multiplication factor is recommended.
 However, we think participants should bring their entire range of lenses, which may include macro capability for close-up work.